Skip to content

 What documents are required to work in Bahrain?+

-Standard requirements are: valid passport (minimum 6 months remaining validity beyond your contract end), recent passport photos (4 copies), academic/trade-test certificates, CV, and GAMCA-approved medical fitness certificate.
-Gulf countries also require a biometric registration on arrival.
+Standard requirements are: valid passport (minimum 6 months remaining beyond your contract end), recent passport photos (4 copies), academic or trade-test certificates, CV, and GAMCA-approved medical fitness certificate.
+Gulf countries also require biometric registration on arrival.
 We provide a country-specific checklist when you are shortlisted.

 How long is the flight from Kathmandu to Bahrain?+

-The flight from Tribhuvan International Airport, Kathmandu to Bahrain is approximately 5 hours.
+The flight from Tribhuvan International Airport to Bahrain is approximately 5 hours.
 Direct flights operate daily on Air Arabia, Emirates, Flydubai and Nepal Airlines.

 Can I change my employer in Bahrain after arriving?+

-Most Gulf countries now allow employer transfer after the first contract year without sponsor consent — a result of post-2020 kafala reforms in UAE, Qatar and Saudi Arabia.
+Most Gulf countries allow employer transfer after the first contract year without sponsor consent — a result of post-2020 kafala reforms in UAE, Qatar and Saudi Arabia.
 Kuwait and Oman have similar provisions under labour law.
-Your contract governs specific terms.
+Your specific contract governs the notice period.

 How do I send money home from Bahrain?+

-Major remittance channels available in Bahrain include IME, Prabhu, Western Union, and MoneyGram, all supporting direct NPR transfers to Nepali bank accounts.
-NRNA (Non-Resident Nepali Association) in Bahrain can advise on the best local options.
+Major remittance channels in Bahrain include IME, Prabhu, Western Union and MoneyGram, all supporting direct NPR transfers to Nepali bank accounts.
+NRNA in Bahrain can advise on the best local options.

 Ready to work in Bahrain?